how2kritin/language_modelling_and_smoothing/README.md

 so $P$ again represent probability distributions.

-The following is the algorithm to calculate the weights for context-independent linear interpolation λ₁, λ₂, λ₃ when the n-gram frequencies are known.
+The following is the algorithm to calculate the weights for context-independent linear interpolation λ₁, λ₂, λ₃ when the $n$-gram frequencies are known.
 N is the size of the corpus.
 If the denominator in one of the expressions is 0, we define the result of that expression to be 0. _**[Page 3 of ref [3](https://aclanthology.org/A00-1031.pdf)]**_

 ```